fastoch/Docker-and-K8s/README.md

 - Set up port forwarding from the host's port 8080 to the container's port 80.
 - Name the container "webserver".
 - The Nginx web server inside the container will then be accessible from your host machine at http://localhost:8080

+After that, if we stopped the container, we can start it back up via `docker start [containerName]`, the container name being 'webserver' in our example.
+And then, we can attach a bash shell to it via `docker container exec -it webserver bash`.
+When running the last command, the prompt will change, going from <username>@<localhost> to root@<container_ID>.